SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 From the above the second is today the most frequent occurring case.

-It is incorrect to assume that the catalogue network is a tree of disjoint catalogues.
+Although one may assume it, it is incorrect to consider the catalogue network as a tree of disjoint catalogues.
+That is not today's practice.
 This means that the same dataset may reach a catalogue throughout different routes in the network.
 When this happens the identifying information should be supportive to detect this.
 Today the DCAT-AP specification and implementations do not guarantee that detecting this is simple and can be done with minimal effort.